Pride vs Humility: Differences, Charts, and Activities to Teach Your Kids

 Humility is an ego-based feeling diminishing one’s hard-earned achievements with the belief that they are no better than anyone else.

-For instance, tell a story of how you are proud of learning how to drive a car, manage money, or stand against something that scares you.
+For instance, tell a story about how you are proud of learning to drive a car, manage money, or stand against something that scares you.

 Activity #5